 3. Shall support the viewpoint mechanism as specified in Chapter 14

-4. Shall support the language customization mechanisms specified in Chapter 15 in an implementation-defined manner
+4. Shall support the language customization mechanisms as specified in Chapter 15 in an implementation-defined manner

 5. Shall support the relationships between elements as specified in Appendix B